SkillsUnion/tamkeen-software/docs/4-devops/cicd/cd.md

 Note that depending on the software development team, you can create more environments to suit the needs of the project.

+### Hosting options

+There are multitudes of hosting options available for developer teams, some can be in-house and some use cloud infrastructure, these allows teams to host their applications and related services, such as databases.

+Do note that most if not all hosting sites would be paid in order for developers to use their services.

+Here are some of the most popular hosting services that are available:
+1. AWS EC2
+2. Google Cloud Platform
+3. Microsoft Azure
+4. Heroku
+5. Digital Ocean
+6. Render

+Some platforms offer hosting services for multiple programming languages and some would offer for a specific set of languages.